 However, as with any other situation in life, there is a possibility that you might not get on with your supervisor.
-Below you can find a few signs of a bad PhD supervisor.
-We’ve covered several of the main potential conflicts below and suggested how you can go about solving them.
+We’ve covered some common PhD supervisor problems below and suggested how you can go about solving them.

 A lack of communication

 Often the root of disagreement and difficulties between a supervisor and a PhD researcher is a lack of communication.

 Ideally, you should discuss and agree on expectations in this area with your supervisor at the beginning of your PhD.
 But it’s never to late to address the subject if you don’t think these expectations are being met or if you’re worried that you’re not contacting your supervisor enough.

 Showing that you have doubts or concerns about the progress of your PhD or asking for help aren’t signs of weakness, but a signal on your part that you want to succeed.
 These are a few pointers to think about when getting in touch with your supervisor

 - Identify where you need training or help

 - Share your concerns about where your project is and where it is going